 - Salt & Glue Painting- This art project has several different stages, which makes it a GREAT time filler.
 You can read all the instructions here, but the gist of it is that you squeeze glue onto paper, shake salt onto the glue, and then paint the salt with watercolors.

 - Tin Foil & Cotton Swabs- It’s as easy as it sounds- tear off a sheet of tin foil, give your kids some cotton swabs and a little pallette of paint, and let them get to creating.
-Get the details here.
+Here’s how to set up your tin foil painting project.

 - Recycled Materials Painting- Raid your stash of recyclables, like egg cartons or toilet paper rolls, and see what your kids can create with them.
 Here’s how we do it.